ibowditch/userdocs/_sources/background.md.txt

 Attendance records are [State Records](https://legislation.nsw.gov.au/view/pdf/asmade/act-1998-17), and must be [kept for at least 25 years](https://www.rfs.nsw.gov.au/__data/assets/pdf_file/0003/171471/2.1.7-Management-of-Brigade-Records.pdf).
-They are occasionally required during Coronial or other enquiries, and they must be an accurate record of who attended and for what purpose.
+They are occasionally required during Coronial or other enquiries, and as such they must be an accurate record of who attended and for what purpose.
 The Officer In Charge (OIC) of each activity is required to check and sign-off on attendance records for activities that they organise.